Dimers on Riemann surfaces I: Temperleyan forests: Local coupling

-thereby concluding the proof. \end{proof} We now state the result showing an exponential tail of $J$, which is a combination of \cref{lem:coming_close} and Schramm's lemma, and is identical to the proof of Lemma 4.20 in \cite{BLR16} (see also the proof of Theorem 4.21 in \cite{BLR16}}); as it is identical we skip the proof here.
+We now state the result showing an exponential tail of $J$, which is a combination of \cref{lem:coming_close,lem:special_coming_close} and Schramm's lemma, and is identical to the proof of Lemma 4.20 in \cite{BLR16} (see also the proof of Theorem 4.21 in \cite{BLR16}}); as it is identical we skip the proof here.

 \begin{lemma} There exist constants $c,c'>0$ such that the following holds.
 Let $\tilde D$ be a compact set containing $B(\tilde v_i,r)$ for $1 \le i \le k$ where $r$ is as in \eqref{def_r}.
 Then for all $\delta \in (0,\delta_{\tilde D})$ and for all $ m \in (0,\log_6(\delta_0r/\delta) -1)$,